Associate Professor of Education and Chair Elementary and Special Education Department

 Ed.M. and Ed.D., Harvard Graduate School of Education

-She is a member of the Massachusetts Department of Early Education and Care (DEEC) Board (appointed by Governor Patrick in 2010), the Inter-departmental Education Committee in Massachusetts, and the DEEC Advisory Board.
-She is also a member of the Advisory Board to Families First, a Council Member of the National Parenting Education Network (NPEN) serving on the Professional Preparation and Recognition Committee.
-She is also a member of the Directory of the Chilean Educational Foundation "Crecer con Todos."
+She is a member of the Massachusetts Department of Early Education and Care (DEEC) Board (appointed by Governor Patrick in 2010), and in that role served in the Inter-departmental Education Committee in Massachusetts, and the DEEC Advisory Board.
+She has also been a consultant to WGBH, a public television station in Boston on matters related to developing professional development materials for early childhood educators interested in teaching STEM and early literacy.
+She has been a member of the Advisory Board to Families First, a Council Member of the National Parenting Education Network (NPEN) serving on the Professional Preparation and Recognition Committee.
+Dr Villegas-Reimers is also a member of the Directory of the Chilean Educational Foundation "Crecer con Todos."

 - (2009) with 14 other educators members of the English Language Learners sub-committee of the Massachusetts Board of Elementary and Secondary Education's Committee on the Proficiency Gap.
 Halting the Race to the Bottom: Urgent Interventions for the Improvement of the Education of English Language Learners in Massachusetts and Selected Districts.